-Wendy Irene‘s Hearty Purple Potato Stew can use sliced avocado is the perfect accompaniment to add to the top of the right before serving.
-The flavors mesh beautifully and it adds a nice creamy touch of healthy fat to keep you happy and satisfied.
-The rich, dark reddish-purple color of the soup is not only beautiful, it’s swimming in antioxidants.
+Wendy Irene‘s Hearty Purple Potato Stew can use sliced avocado and is the perfect accompaniment to add to the top of the right before serving.
+The flavors mesh beautifully, and it adds a nice creamy touch of healthy fat to keep you happy and satisfied.
+The rich, dark reddish-purple color of the soup is not only beautiful, but it’s also swimming in antioxidants.

 5. Easy Roasted Root Veggies